Francis Edward Pollard, MA (Frank)

 The 1910 family holidays were at Heugh Folds in Grasmere, and Beadnell.17

 From the outset, Frank took an active part in York Liberal Party.
-From 1910 to 1913 he was a York city councillor, sitting with the Progressives on the Health and Education committees, and for a short time on the Musical Entertainments Committee.
+In October 1910, a schoolmaster, of 44 Queen Anne's-road, York, he was nominated by Joseph Rowntree and Benjamin Stoker Wales as Liberal candidate for Bootham Ward.
+From 1910 to 1913 he served as a York city councillor, sitting with the Progressives on the Health and Education committees, and for a short time on the Musical Entertainments Committee.
 In November 1913 he was defeated in the election, coming last in the poll; he and Mary were "dreadfully disappointed".18

 election address, 1913